CamioCam/examples/batch_import/EXAMPLE.md

   inflating: video_importer_test_files/C2_Hi20161009-131237-1476018757.mp4
 ```

-You will now have a directory `input_videos` that contians the two files:
+You will now have a directory `video_importer_test_files` that contians the two files:

 ```
 C2_Hi20161009-120237-1476014557.mp4